 Studies determining Absorption, Distribution, Metabolism and Excretion (ADME) characteristics of drug candidates in laboratory animals and humans are an integral part of the Drug Metabolism and Pharmacokinetics (DMPK) services provided by QPS.
-DMPK research studies are employed at the discovery, candidate selection, Investigational New Drug (IND) enabling, and New Drug Application (NDA) stages of a development program.
+DMPK projects cover a drug development program from the discovery, candidate selection, Investigational New Drug (IND) enabling, through New Drug Application (NDA) stages.

-Our DMPK research team focuses on high scientific excellence and solid technical expertise.
-With their extensive industrial experience in drug discovery and development, our passionate scientists can assist with study design, data interpretation, study planning, and execution in a timely fashion.
-We strive to understand each program’s unique merits so that we can effectively design DMPK research studies and interpret results.
-Our state-of-the-art instruments are completely supported by a dedicated technical laboratory, ensuring that our data maintains high scientific standards.
+Our DMPK research team consists of multiple areas of subject matter experts focused on high scientific excellence in design with solid technical execution.
+With their extensive industrial experience in drug discovery and development, our passionate scientists can assist in a timely fashion with study design, study planning, and execution, as well as data interpretation and report writing.
+We strive to be flexible, understanding each program’s unique merits to effectively design DMPK research studies and interpret results.
+Our state-of-the-art instruments are completely supported by a dedicated technical team, ensuring that our data maintains high scientific standards.

 ADME Data Package Supports IND Submission

-Many New Chemical Entities (NCEs) can be rapidly screened using the discovery Pharmacokinetics (PK) approach, resulting in more efficient identification of candidates with the most desired ADME properties.
-By identifying potential liability during the candidate selection process, QPS helps to select drug candidates with the best chance of success.
-In addition to candidate selection processes, QPS supports whole range of studies for drug development including radiolabeled mass balance studies, comprehensive biotransformation, Quantitative Whole-Body Autoradiography (QWBA) studies, and a host of in vitro and DDI assessment studies.
+QPS supports a whole range of studies for drug development including radiolabeled mass balance studies, comprehensive biotransformation, Quantitative Whole-Body Autoradiography (QWBA) studies, and a host of in vitro and DDI assessment studies.
 Completion of all the preclinical DMPK studies, coupled with clinical PK, will provide an ADME data package that will fully support regulatory IND and NDA submission.